szmania/mega_manager/README.md

 `--sync`

-If true, local and remote files for accoutns will be synced.
+If true, local and remote files for accounts will be synced.
 Equivalent to using arguments "--download", "--remove_local", "--remote-outdated", "--remove_remote" and "--upload" all at once.

 `--upload`